Madhumitha1803/JDBC_CONNECTIVITY/README.md

 ## Code Description

-The provided code connects to a MySQL database, executes a `SELECT` query on the `EngineeringStudents` table, and prints out the results.
+The provided code connects to a MySQL database, executes a `SELECT` query on the `table_name` table, and prints out the results.

 ### Main Features:
 - **Connects to MySQL Database**: Establishes a connection using JDBC.